soulwire/sketch.js/README.md

 		ctx.lineTo( e.x, e.y );
 	}

-If you're supporting touches, just handle them - on the desktop, the 0th element will be the mouse.
+If you're supporting touches, just handle them - on the desktop, the 0th element will be the mouse so your code will work the same accross devices and platforms.

 	ctx.mousemove = function( e ) {
 		for ( var i = 0, n = e.touches.length; i < n; i++ ) {